nico3333fr/jquery-accessible-modal-window-aria/README.md

 ## How it works

-Basically, when you activate one, the scripts inserts a <code>dialog</code> element at the end of your page, put the focus into it and traps focus into the modal window.
+Basically, when you activate one, the scripts inserts a <code>dialog</code> element at the end of your page, puts the focus into it and traps focus in the modal window.
 When you exit it, the focus is given back to the element that opened it.

 For mouse users, they can click outside the modal window to close it.
 For keyboard users, you can strike Esc to close it.